Skip to main content

 Sotos syndrome is caused by genetic variants (missense, splicing, nonsense and frameshift) and large deletions in the NSD1 gene (located at chromosome 5q35).
 The NSD1 gene provides instructions for making a protein (histone methyltransferase) involved in the modification of chromatin, which determines gene expression essential for normal growth and development.

-For information about testing, see Presentation: Child with a suspected overgrowth-intellectual disability syndrome and Presentation: Child with macrocephaly.
+For more information about testing, see Presentation: Child with a suspected overgrowth-intellectual disability syndrome and Presentation: Child with macrocephaly.

 Inheritance and genomic counselling

+Sotos syndrome is an autosomal dominant condition caused by a pathogenic variant in one copy of the NSD1 gene.
+Most cases (95%) occur de novo (for the first time) in the child.
 Where blood tests do not identify the pathogenic variant in either parent, the chance of recurrence is low (under 1%).
-The chance remains slightly above that of the background population due to the small possibility of constitutional (germline) mosaicism.
+The chance remains slightly above that of the background population due to the small possibility of germline mosaicism.

 Around 5% of cases have an affected parent, in which case the chance of recurrence in future pregnancies is 50%.
+Families should be offered counselling by the local clinical genetics service in advance of future conception as reproductive options are available.

 Management